 What Is a Feasibility Study?

 Simply put, a feasibility study in project management is used to find out if a project is feasible prior to investing real resources and dollars.
-Often, project managers are hired to complete studies for clients to determine if a proposed venture will be profitable as well as what risks it will take.
+Often, project managers are hired to complete studies for clients to determine if a proposed venture will be profitable as well as what risks it will encounter.

-The feasibility process is completed prior to project initiation or often, can be utilized to see if a set of processes or procedures will enhance or harm project outcomes.
+The feasibility process is completed prior to project initiation or often, it can be utilized to see if a set of processes or procedures will enhance or harm project outcomes.

 - slide 2 of 4